Rhythm is the bearer of life, and therewith the bearer of health.

 ~ Rudolf Steiner ~

-Each day in our preschool program follows a gentle rhythm which provides the children with a sense of security.
+Each day in our preschool and kindergarten program follows a gentle rhythm which provides the children with a sense of security.
 The day begins with circle time, during which the children sing and recite verses.
 Finger plays and rhymes inspire a love of language and develop children’s fine and gross motor skills.
 Creative free play follows and offers an opportunity for children to exercise healthy fantasy.

 Playthings are created from natural, simple materials such as wood, colorful silks, shells, and smooth stones.
 Mid-morning, children, and teachers prepare a wholesome, organic snack such as whole-grain bread, vegetable soup, or oatmeal, which they eat at a table set with candles and cloth napkins.
 Every day of the week includes an artistic activity such as watercolor painting, modeling with colored beeswax, drawing with crayons, or Eurythmy (a movement art).
 Watercolor painting is done with a wet-on-wet technique.
 Sweet-smelling beeswax becomes pliable as a child’s hands warm it.